katjatuma/katjatuma.github.io/index.md

 <ul style="text-align: left;">
 <li> Involved in the Horizon2020 <a href="https://assuremoss.eu/en//">AssureMOSS</a> project. </li>
 <li> Leading an <a href="https://vu-utwente.nl/en/news/2022/1/386617/200k-available-for-internal-call">interdisciplinary project</a> with two students on the topic of diversity in social engineering threats in collaboration with Jan-Willem Bullée at the University of Twente<a href="https://research.utwente.nl/en/persons/jan-willem-bullée"></a>.  </li>
-<li> Leading an <a href="https://networkinstitute.org/project_categories/academy-projects-2021/">interdisciplinary project</a> with two students on the topic of diversity in threat analysis in context of the <a href="https://networkinstitute.org/funding/academy-assistants/">Network Institute Academy Assistant (NIAA) program</a>.  </li>
+<li> Lead an <a href="https://networkinstitute.org/project_categories/academy-projects-2021/">interdisciplinary project</a> with two students on the topic of diversity in threat analysis in context of the <a href="https://networkinstitute.org/funding/academy-assistants/">Network Institute Academy Assistant (NIAA) program</a>.  </li>
 </ul>

 ## Talks